joshbrew/MagicWorker/README.md

 `npm i magicworker`

-It's gonna take a while to fully document this thing
+> Note: The frontend must be built after Webpacking the library because *Webpack allows for modules to be imported in the worker scope without breaking*

-> Note: The frontend must be built after Webpacking the library because *Webpack allows for modules to be imported in the worker scope without breaking* To webpack.
+> To webpack.
 Download this repo and extract it, run `npm install`.
 After editing the library, from the main folder use `npm run build` to create the webpacked file `magicworker.js` which can be used in a browser without build tools.

 ### Major Features

-- Use Web Workers i.e. threads conveniently to create single-file multithreaded applications.
+- Use Web Workers i.e. threads conveniently to create sophisticated single-file multithreaded applications.
 No need to understand the rest!
 - Includes several utilities for on-the-fly transferring functions, data, typed arrays, and class objects to execute on the thread.
 - Do bulk math operations, use gpujs to create gpu threads with intuitive code-writing.
 Includes FFT examples.
 - Includes worker-based canvas and threejs rendering utilities (use node for easier threejs inclusion) for multithreaded rendering and basic proxy controls.